 Irivine Welsh’s novels contain some of the densest slang writing in fiction.
-Jonathon takes a trip north of the border…
+Jonathon ‘Mr Slang’ Green ventures into the dark side of Scottish language…

 In a phrase, Partridge’s proles knew their place.
 Welsh’s do not, or if they do, then it is at the base of the social structure, dedicatedly if dysfunctionally hacking away at the foundations.
 Like Neil Griffiths (Grits) and Keith Sampson (Powder), who followed his success with Trainspotting, and with each of whose similarly phonetically presented vocabularies his lexis overlaps in 250 terms, Welsh gives us the voice of what those who loathe and fear him just as much as he does them, would term ‘the chippy yob.’
 (Whether Welsh, in Skagboys, is consciously punning when he makes the college dropout Renton a carpenter, i.e. slang’s ‘chippie’, I cannot say).

 What Partridge could not have resisted, however, is the pure proliferation of slang.
 One has to cut first through the phonetic transcriptions: isnae for is not, heid for head, whae for who and many more, but that done Welsh is good for 1300 unique slang terms (with many cropping up in multiple books).
 His is some of the densest slang writing one can encounter outside a glossary (and to his credit there is never a sniff of effort; the words are there, just as was true of Dickens or of David Simons’ The Wire, because they fit there; Welsh can be exhausting but he isn’t showing off).